Siamese Cat Books for Adults - Novels, Short Stories, True Stories, Cozy Mysteries, New Books, and More...

 inheritance in The Cat Who ...) on condition that she lives in the house and takes care of her aunt's cat, Abby the Abyssinian.

-Abby, and Katz's own Siamese cats Scout and Abra (plus others, as the series unfolds) always play a role in solving the mysteries.
+Abby, together with Katz's own Siamese cats, Scout and Abra (plus others, as the series unfolds) always play a role in solving the mysteries.

 Sarah Blair Mysteries (Debra H. Goldstein)

 Then there's the five-book Sarah Blair Mysteries series,